muskanTaza/Dash.Readme-docs/docs/GLOBAL COLLECTION ACCOUNTS/viewing-virtual-accounts-and-stablecoin-wallets/viewing-stablecoin-wallets.md

 <br />

-# Viewing Virtual Account Details
+# Viewing Wallet Details

-* Once on the Virtual Accounts screen, all Virtual Account details configured are displayed.
+* Once on the Wallets screen, all Wallets configured are displayed.
-* If you are configuring virtual accounts on behalf of other entities, the list of virtual entities configured for each entity are displayed.
+* If you are configuring wallets on behalf of other entities, the list of wallets configured for each entity are displayed.
-* For each virtual account, you can view the Account Name, Account Number, Currency, Bank, Swift Code (if applicable), and Local Routing Number (if applicable).
+* For each wallet, you can view the currency, blockchain and the deposit address.

 To insert image post deployment